 7. Where the Commission has not entered into a legal commitment under direct or indirect management for resources transferred in accordance with paragraph 1, the corresponding uncommitted resources may be transferred back to the Fund from which they have been initially transferred and allocated to one or more programmes.

-To this end, the Member State shall submit a request for a programme amendment in accordance with Article 24(1), at the latest four months before the time limit for commitments set out in the first subparagraph of Article 114(2) of Regulation (EU, Euratom) 2018/1046.
+To this end, the Member State shall submit a request for a programme amendment in accordance with Article 24(1), at the latest four months before the time limit for commitments set out in the first subparagraph of Article 114(2) of the Financial Regulation.

 8. Resources transferred back to the Fund from which they have been initially transferred and allocated to one or more programmes shall be implemented in accordance with the rules set out in this Regulation and the Fund-specific Regulations as from the date of submission of the request for programme amendment.

-9. For the resources transferred back to the Fund from which they have been initially transferred and allocated to a programme in accordance with paragraph 7, the decommitment time limit as defined in paragraph 1 of Article 105 shall start in the year in which the corresponding budgetary commitments are made.
+9. For the resources transferred back to the Fund from which they have been initially transferred and allocated to a programme in accordance with paragraph 7, the decommitment time limit as defined in Article 105(1) shall start in the year in which the corresponding budgetary commitments are made.

 Article 27